Form Controls

 ->addRule($form::MaxLength, 'Your note is way too long', 10000);

-Automatically validates UTF-8 and normalizes line breaks to \n.
-Unlike a single-line input field, it does not trim the whitespace.
+Automatically validates UTF-8 and normalizes line endings to \n.
+Unlike the single-line input field, no whitespace trimming occurs.

 addInteger (string|int $name, $label=null): TextInput